 Bachelor of Science in Viticulture and Enology

 The BS in Viticulture and Enology degree was created for students interested in wine-grape growing and winemaking, as well as contributing to critical research and development opportunities in the wine industry.
-The degree:
+Pullman students may work with a V&E advisor, and begin taking courses, but require acceptance to WSU Tri Cities before admission to the major is granted.

 - Provides the technical, scientific, and practical experience needed to demonstrate essential skills for producing high quality grapes and premium table wines.